 - Cannot Tell a Joke: The King.Why's a king's wand called a scepter?
 'Cuz everyone in the kingdom works and he doesn't!

 - Cassandra Truth: Early in the special, the other frogs initially disregard Robin when he tries to tell them about his true identity as a prince, citing his story as a fairy tale.
+While he plays along, Kermit does not believe Robin is a prince until he overhears Taminella mention it.

 - Character Narrator: Kermit narrates the special in addition to having a prominent role as Robin's ally.